pkniedi/dotfiles/README.md

 # Setup

-Contains the configuration files of: nvim , i3 , polybar , starship , zsh + oh-my-zsh setup, crond, picom, and contains some shell scripts.
+Contains the configuration files of: nvim i3 polybar starship zsh + oh-my-zsh setup crond picom

+Contains some shell scripts which, some of which are required for the other configuarations to work.

 Assumes all packages are already installed.